 That is true.
 It is also the least interesting way to understand him.

-Asher matters because he came out of bowling's first big television age and left enough wins, enough official records, and enough institutional recognition to show that he was not just present for the rise of the PBA.
+Asher matters because he came out of bowling's first big television age and left enough wins, enough official records, and enough institutional recognition to show that he was more than present for the rise of the PBA.
 He was one of the people who gave the tour its shape.

 The current PBA player page is dry in the way official stat pages usually are, but the totals tell the story.
 Asher's record shows 254 events, 167 cashes, 105 match-play appearances, and 9 titles on the PBA page now live on the site.
 The USBC Hall of Fame page credits him with 10 PBA titles across the middle of the tour's formative decades, plus four eagle-winning performances in national championship competition.